-- All clients will be made aware of the BILL OF RIGHTS at admission through the acceptance of the orientation material. - Facility will ensure that the consumer Bill of Rights shall be conspicuously posted throughout the facility at all times; facility shall ensure that the individual has access to this information in a manner that is understandable - If required, the material will be provided via alternate means to accommodate language or communication barriers: translated to his/ her primary language of communication; large print; or spoken word to ensure that the language is understandable

-- Arrangements will be made by the facility to provide translation, interpreters, assistive devices and/or sign language as needed upon reasonable accommodation requests; - Staff will provide clarification of any and all rights during orientation, subsequent annual reviews and ad hoc inquiries - All staff shall be trained during new hire orientation as well as annually about the facility's established practices to support and protect the consumers bill of rights - Information regarding amendments will be disseminated in a timely manner to provide clarification of any modifications (additions, revisions, and deletions) made regarding the rights of individuals enrolled in this facility's treatment services - Clients' Bill of Rights will be reviewed with any individual continuously involved in services extending beyond 1 year from admission; this information will be presented to the returning consumer for review, in the event of changes and modifications, for every treatment episode in which he/she is seeking services provided by this facility - Facility established consumer rights will reflect accreditation, regulatory bodies and corporate leadership expectations to provide quality care - Facility shall make available the established client rights promulgated by the state Department of Health - Mental Health and Addiction Services for residential and/or outpatient substance abuse treatment facilities - Facility leadership will ensure that the milieu extends visual, spatial, auditory, posturing and communication practices reflective of considerate, respectful, humane, adequate care, wellness and recovery support embodying a therapeutic and professional tone from all team members, at all times, and under all circumstances in any verbal, written or non-verbal interactions
+- All clients will be made aware of the BILL OF RIGHTS at admission through the acceptance of the orientation material. - Client will sign an acknowledgment that he/ she has been informed and received a copy of these rights - Facility will ensure that the consumer Bill of Rights shall be conspicuously posted throughout the facility at all times; facility shall ensure that the individual has access to this information in a manner that is understandable - If required, the material will be provided via alternate means to accommodate language or communication barriers: translated to his/ her primary language of communication; large print; or spoken word to ensure that the language is understandable - Arrangements will be made by the facility to provide translation, interpreters, assistive devices and/or sign language as needed upon reasonable accommodation requests; - Staff will provide clarification of any and all rights during orientation, subsequent annual reviews and ad hoc inquiries - All staff shall be trained during new hire orientation as well as annually about the facility's established practices to support and protect the client's bill of rights - Information regarding amendments will be disseminated in a timely manner to provide clarification of any modifications (additions, revisions, and deletions) made regarding the rights of individuals enrolled in this facility's treatment services. - Clients' Bill of Rights will be reviewed with any individual continuously involved in services extending beyond 1 year from admission; this information will be presented to the returning consumer for review, in the event of changes and modifications, for every treatment episode in which he/she is seeking services provided by this facility - Facility established consumer rights will reflect accreditation, regulatory bodies and corporate leadership expectations to provide quality care - Facility shall make available the established client rights promulgated by the state Department of Health - Bureau of Alcohol and Drug Programs for residential and outpatient substance abuse treatment facilities

 This facility affords these rights to all clientele.
-This facility's leadership will engage in on-going reviews to evaluate the quality and efficiency of its services and restrictions placed on client's rights or privileges.
+This facility's leadership will engage in ongoing reviews to evaluate the quality and efficiency of its services and restrictions placed on client's rights or privileges.
 Also, this facility encourages clients to express concern regarding safeguards of these rights and any violations of such.
 This facility is committed to evaluating and improving the quality of care provided.
 This facility ensures that provisions governing the rights of clients are in strict adherence to all applicable federal and state regulations.